home-assistant/home-assistant.io/source/voice_control/apple.markdown

 title: "Assist on Apple devices"
 ---

-Assist can be used on Apple devices via [Home Assistant Companion](https://apps.apple.com/us/app/home-assistant/id1099568401).
+Assist can be used on Apple devices via [Home Assistant Companion App](https://apps.apple.com/us/app/home-assistant/id1099568401).

 ## Assist on iPhones

-Assist is available on iPhones and tablets using the [Home Assistant Companion App](https://companion.home-assistant.io/docs/getting_started/).
+Assist is available on iPhones and tablets.

 ### Prerequisites